HeBinYu666/SplicingEffect/README.md

 ## 3. Building Domain Annotation Files for New Isoforms

-For novel isoforms or isoforms that are not covered by the provided domain-coordinate CSV files, users can use the R script in this repository to build a matching domain-coordinate CSV file.
-Here, novel isoforms refer to isoforms that are not included in the current domain-coordinate annotation file used by IsoImpact.
+For novel isoforms (i.e., isoforms absent from the provided domain-coordinate CSV files), users can use the script/build_custom_domain.R script to build matching annotation files.

 For this process, users need: